Indiana Jones Venice locations

 INDI AND MARCUS ARRIVE IN VENICE.
 SALUTE PIER

-“AH, VENICE” commemorates doctor Jone’s fascination after a long flight with three stops from the USA and Italy.
-Indiana and Marcus Brody find themselves on a pier of Venice, guessing a look of doctor Schneider until a young woman hails two guests.
+“AH, VENICE” commemorates Doctor Jones’ fascination after a long flight with three stops from the USA and Italy.
+Indiana and Marcus Brody find themselves on a pier in Venice, guessing the look of Doctor Schneider until a young woman hails two guests.

 ELSA